flowdy/FlowgencyTM/README.md

   * How many checks shall a specific step/substep get?
 Setting a number greater than 1 is like assigning substeps to it without writing a description, estimating their expenditure of time and maybe increasing the number of checks.

-Once a task is entered with proper data, and it is displayed somewhere below, just forget it and return to the tasks currently on top.
+Once a task is entered with proper data, and it is displayed somewhere below in the ranking, just forget it and return to the tasks currently on top.
 Check a step of the tasks at the top right when it is done.

 When you want to save the checks and you are mentally prepared to switch to another task that might have become more urgent than what you have been working on: Just deliberately click the FlowgencyTM logo to reorder the tasks by descending urgency as how it is at the time of the click.
 Tasks of which the associated time track is currently "off" will never raise in urgency while this is the case.
 In other words, these planned periods of still time are logically identical with the net second before.
 By default, paused tasks are even hidden from display.